-Donors giving stem cells from their bloodstream have growth factor injections once a day for 4 days.
-The growth factor makes the stem cells spill out into the blood.
-When there are enough stem cells, they have these collected through a drip from their bloodstream.
+Donors usually have stem cells collected from their bloodstream.
+When this happens, your donor has growth factor injections once a day for 4 days.
+The growth factor makes the stem cells spill out into their bloodstream.
+When there are enough stem cells, these are collected through a drip from their bloodstream.

-Your donor has a general anaesthetic if they are having stem cells taken from their bone marrow.
-A doctor puts a needle into their hip bone to remove the bone marrow.
+Some donors have stem cells taken from their bone marrow.
+Your donor has a general anaesthetic for this.
+A doctor then puts a needle into their hip bone to remove the bone marrow.

 You have your donor’s stem cells

 After you have your chemotherapy and other treatments you have your donor’s stem cells.
 You have these through your central line into your bloodstream.